-Interns receive a stipend of \$23/ hour (or min \$46,000 for the training year), which is paid out on a biweekly basis.
+Interns receive a stipend of \$30,000 for the training year, which is paid out on a monthly basis.
 Applicable federal and state taxes and social security deductions are withheld.
-Interns receive approximately 40 days of paid time off (including 24 vacation days and 12 days of sick time per year) and paid holidays (approximately 12 days off per year for county and federal holidays).
+Interns receive approximately 32 days of paid time off (including 20 vacation days and 12 days of sick time per year) and paid holidays (approximately 12 days off per year for county and federal holidays).
 In addition, interns receive 4 educational/professional leave days, which they can use for training, dissertation release time, and/or licensure preparation.
-At this time, we are pleased to offer our interns UC Davis Resident and Fellow benefits.
+At this time, we are pleased to offer our interns UCD Resident and Fellow benefits.
 Active interns working at least 20 hours a week are eligible for coverage in the UC medical, dental, vision, life and disability insurance plans.
 For more information about the Resident and Fellow benefits plan, please visit: